Wall Street glides to the end of its best month since 2023

 “Overall, consumers see the outlook for the economy as no worse than last month, but they remained quite worried about the future,” according to Survey of Consumers Director Joanne Hsu.

-The yield on the 10-year Treasury eased to 4.41% from 4.43% late Thursday.
-The two-year Treasury yield, which more closely tracks expectations for what the Fed will do with overnight interest rates, edged down to 3.91% from 3.92%.
+The yield on the 10-year Treasury eased to 4.39% from 4.43% late Thursday.
+The two-year Treasury yield, which more closely tracks expectations for what the Fed will do with overnight interest rates, slipped to 3.90% from 3.92%.

 In stock markets abroad, European indexes were mixed, while Asian markets fell.